abbasizadeh/Git-Guide/README.md

 We cannot push the changes to github because someone esle has made a chenge in the same file same branch same line, to be able to solve this we can follow the steps bellow:

-           1-firt we can try to use "git pull".
+           1- firt we can try to use "git pull".
 In this case git will try to auto merge the changes if it is possible.
-           2-if the conflict message appears, look at the git status to show where are you and what needs to be committed. it probably shows " both modified: filename.format".
+           2- if the conflict message appears, look at the git status to show where are you and what needs to be committed. it probably shows " both modified: filename.format".
-           3-If we open the file, is shows the location of HEAD as follow:
+           3- if we open the file, it shows the location of HEAD as follow:
            <<<<<<< HEAD
-            Second
+            changes
            =======
            >>>>>>> e964917e453f0d740e65c2597dbee05e024773c9
            from "<<<<< HEAD" to "=======" is our modifications, and from "=======" to ">>>>>>> commit name" is the other persons modifications.
-           4-Now we should commit the changes manually.
+           4- now we should commit the changes manually.
-           5-After modifying the file we can add, commit and push it to the origin.
+           5- after modifying the file we can add, commit and push it to the origin.

 #